Building record 1320706000 - THE SWAN, WEST WYCOMBE

 Summary

-Eighteenth century pub called the Swan on the High Street, West Wycombe
+Eighteenth century pub called The Swan on the High Street, with twentieth century extension

 Protected Status/Designation